1400 Belvedere Avenue, (910) 433-1575

 Educational Group Field Trips and Outreach ProgramsContact Clark Park Nature Center or Lake Rim Park

 Scout Outdoor Activities Badge ProgramsContact Clark Park Nature Center or Lake Rim Park

 PROGRAMS AND AMENITIES FOR INDIVIDUALS AND FAMILIES

-All programs will meet at the Mazarick Building unless otherwise noted.
-You must pre-register for all programs.
+All programs will meet at the Mazarick Building on side 2 unless otherwise noted.
+You must pre-register for all programs by calling Clark Park at 910-433-1579.
 Register early; space is limited in most classes.
 If enrollment is low the class will be cancelled.
 Please contact the park office if you would like to receive a copy of our monthly newsletter with updated program information or follow us on Facebook at www.facebook.com/fcprnature.